Language Support

 Grades 6 to 12

-Students entering into the Middle Years Programme (grades 6 - 10) must exhibit English fluency within reach of grade-level expectations.
+Students entering into the Middle Years Programme (grade 6 to 10) must exhibit English fluency within reach of grade-level expectations.

 Students who enter the Diploma Programme should be fluent in English in order to keep up with the rigour of the programme.
 As is the case in all other grade levels, our ability to support applicants is based on the current make-up of their grade level and the overall number of students requiring support.